marvinsakali/Retail-Sale-analysis-sql/README.md

 ;

 ```
-11. **Write a SQL query to find the top 10 customers who have made the most purchases.
+11. **Write a SQL query to find the top 10 customers who have made the most purchases:
 ```sql
 SELECT DISTINCT
     customer_id, COUNT(transactions_id) AS total_orders